heitorchang/reading-list/learning_sql/README.txt

 1) Open connect.py, send script to interactive Python

-2) In interactive python, type cxn = connect().
+2) In interactive python, type cnx = connect().
 After a short pause, a prompt will appear, and should be free of errors.

 3) Open a .py file (such as query_primer.py)